JonasWillen/SDLSampleCode/E7_SDLnet/README.md

 # SDL_net sample code
 Some C-code examples  SDL_net

-- theMan: Figure in a empty space
+- theMan: A figure in a empty space
-- movingTheMan: Figure in empty space that you can move with the keyboard
+- movingTheMan: A figure in empty space that you can move with the keyboard
-- moveTheManWithMouse: Figure in empty space that you can move with the mouse
+- moveTheManWithMouse: A Figure in empty space that you can move with the mouse

 ## SDL_net
 - movingTheManWithUDP: Transmite the cordinates from the man to the upds.c server to be printed